 WELCOME TO WTCR 2021

-The WTCR – FIA World Touring Car Cup is the pinnacle of customer touring car racing and sits at top of the TCR category ladder.
+The WTCR – FIA World Touring Car Cup is the pinnacle of customer touring car racing and sits at the top of the TCR category ladder.

 Some of the best drivers in the business, including experienced campaigners and young talents aiming for the top, compete in turbocharged TCR cars from brands such as Alfa Romeo, Audi, CUPRA, Honda, Hyundai, Lynk & Co and Renault.